blehh2556/ajufohoc/README.md

 ## Section 2: Formatting Your Resume in Markdown

-Now that your tech stack is ready, you can draft your resume.
+Now that your tech is set up, you can draft your resume.
 Following Etter’s advice, we use Markdown to define what the information is (a header, a list, a link) rather than how it looks (font size, colour, margins).
 We also opt for Markdown over Microsoft Word because like Etter explains, it gets complicated to deploy websites using Word, as word and pdf aren't as effective for multiple changes and living documentation.

 1. Open VS Code.